Who wrote the Bible and which translation can we trust?

 There are only two other complete texts of the synoptic gospels (Matthew, Mark, Luke, and John).
-These are the Codex Vaticanus, which is held at the Vatican, and the Codex Sinaiticus (written in Greek), most of which is held at the British Library in London.
+These are the Codex Vaticanus, held at the Vatican, and the Codex Sinaiticus (written in Greek), held at the British Library in London.

 The Codex Sinaiticus (330–360 AD)

 It is one of the essential books in the world discovered in Mt.
 Sinai Monastery in 1859 by Dr. Constantin Von Tischendorf.
 It is named after the Monastery of Saint Catherine, Mount Sinai, where it had been preserved until the middle of the nineteenth century.

 Codex Sinaiticus is an ancient, handwritten copy of the Greek Bible written in the 4th century (c.
 330–360).
 It contains the earliest complete copy of the New Testament, initially discovered in Sinai in 1844.
 Other dating shows it was written around 375-400 AD.

 It contains all of the New Testament and most of the Old Testament.
 It was presented to the Russian Czar and, in 1933, was bought by England.
 Today, it is in the British Museum in London.